ShunZhang0816/FT-SEM/README.md

 After that, you will get a file with a .raw extension.
 You can directly import it into R for use or change its extension to .txt before importing it into R.
 The first five columns of this file represent individual information: FID (Family ID), IID (Individual ID), PAT (Paternal ID), MAT (Maternal ID), and PHENOTYPE (Phenotypic value).
 The subsequent columns correspond to SNP genotypes, where each SNP is coded as 0, 1, or 2, indicating the number of minor alleles.

-Another straightforward example demonstrating the use of FT-SEM to conduct GWAS separately for exposure and outcome datasets, followed by combining the summary results using IVW to estimate causal effects, can be found in ./Example/Example_2.
+Another straightforward example demonstrating the use of FT-SEM to conduct GWAS separately for exposure and outcome datasets, followed by combining the summary results using IVW to estimate causal effects, can be found in ./Example/MR_Example_2.R.
 Example_2 consists of two data files, Example_2_Exposure and Example_2_Outcome, both of which have the same format as Example_1.

 ## Expected output
 Example_1 and Example_2 are executed on a system powered by an AMD 7500F CPU and an RX 7900 GRE GPU, running the Windows 11 operating system.
 Upon running Example_1, you will receive a data.frame that includes point estimates, confidence intervals, and p-values of association effect sizes.
 Similarly, running Example_2 will also generate a data.frame containing point estimates, confidence intervals, and p-values of causal effect sizes.

 Example_1 output:
-In this table, Beta_o_e, SE_o_e, CI_lower_o_e, CI_upper_o_e, and p_wald_o_e represent the point estimate, standard error, lower bound, upper bound of the confidence interval, and p-value, respectively, for the offspring effect.
+In this table, Beta_o_e, SE_o_e, CI_lower_o_e, CI_upper_o_e, and p_wald_o_e represent the point estimate, standard error, lower bound, upper bound of the confidence interval, and p-value for the offspring effect, respectively.
 Similarly, Beta_f_e, SE_f_e, CI_lower_f_e, CI_upper_f_e, and p_wald_f_e represent the point estimate, standard error, lower bound, upper bound of the confidence interval, and p-value for the paternal effect.
 Lastly, Beta_m_e, SE_m_e, CI_lower_m_e, CI_upper_m_e, and p_wald_m_e correspond to the point estimate, standard error, lower bound, upper bound of the confidence interval, and p-value for the maternal effect.

 | SNP  | Method | Beta_o_e           | SE_o_e             | p_wald_o_e           | CI_lower_o_e       | CI_upper_o_e      | Beta_f_e           | SE_f_e             | p_wald_f_e        | CI_lower_f_e        | CI_upper_f_e      | Beta_m_e            | SE_m_e             | p_wald_m_e        | CI_lower_m_e       | CI_upper_m_e      |
 | ---- | ------ | ------------------ | ------------------ | -------------------- | ------------------ | ----------------- | ------------------ | ------------------ | ----------------- | ------------------- | ----------------- | ------------------- | ------------------ | ----------------- | ------------------ | ----------------- |